onshore bonds

 CGT causes misery

 Over the past few years, there have been various evolutions of CGT.
 The CGT allowance, also referred to as the ‘Annual Exempt Amount’ (AEA), increased to a high of £12,300 in the tax year 2020/21.
-It remained at this level before being slashed in 2023/24 to £6,000 and reduced further to £3,000 in the current 2024/25 tax year.
+It remained at this level before being slashed in 2023/24 to £6,000 and reduced further to its current rate of £3,000 from the 2025/26 tax year.

 Investors who use their GIA to fund their ISAs each year are finding it increasingly hard to raise the £20,000 ISA subscription without breaching the AEA.
 This is also the case for people wishing to make gifts to loved ones or take withdrawals for any other reason from their GIA.

-As of 30 October 2024, CGT rates have increased to 18% for basic rate and 24% for higher rate taxpayers.
+Gains in excess of the AEA will result in investors paying CGT at their marginal rate.
+This is 18% for gains falling no higher than the basic rate band when added to income and 24% for gains (or parts of gains) that are above the basic rate band when added to income.
 With no change to the AEA, this increase is likely to result in GIAs becoming even less popular and the demand for onshore (and offshore) bonds set to continue.

 The tax efficiency of onshore bonds